tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/常见问题/视频上传问题_intl_en.md

 No. This feature is under development and will be available in the future.

 ### Do the video upload APIs of VOD support Go, PHP, and .NET?
 You can use TencentCloud API 3.0 that supports SDKs for Go, PHP, and .NET.
-For more information, please see [ApplyUpload API documentation](https://intl.cloud.tencent.com/document/product/266/34120).
+For more information, please see [ApplyUpload API](https://intl.cloud.tencent.com/document/product/266/34120).